Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/THM-Brainstorm(Buffer-Overflow-CTF).md

     - ![image](https://user-images.githubusercontent.com/94720207/169455148-cc60b367-2882-49e1-874c-570e3d92f791.png)

-- Hoew about trying to crash this prompt then?...
+- How about trying to crash this prompt then?...
 5000 A's I choose you!!!

     - ![image](https://user-images.githubusercontent.com/94720207/169455285-758afe2b-f9ab-46a9-a663-14e637ccfa4b.png)

 - BOOM!!!
 We did it!!!
-The `chatserver.exe` have just crashed
+The `chatserver.exe` have just crashed, it means the `buffer space` of "message" is not sanitized and we can exploit it.

     - ![image](https://user-images.githubusercontent.com/94720207/169455495-f7924ac6-a8da-42e6-ae57-f6c1c10e08db.png)